Further education teachers teach a range of subjects to learners aged 16 and over, as well as work-related learning to students aged 14 to 16

 Income figures are intended as a guide only.

-Typical working hours for full-time college teachers are 37 hours a week, sometimes including one or more evening sessions.
+Typical working hours for full-time college teachers are 35 hours a week, sometimes including one or more evening sessions.

 What to expect

 - Your work will be largely classroom, laboratory or workshop based, depending on the subject you teach.
 Some subjects will include field trips or study visits.

 - Where appropriate, some teaching and assessment will take place on employer premises with students who are on work experience or taking courses that involve day-release or work-based learning.

 - Jobs are widely available, with opportunities in FE and training institutions in most major towns and cities throughout the UK.

 - Many FE teachers work part time or on a sessional basis and will supplement their income through private tuition, evening classes, national examination marking, teaching on residential courses, external consultancy work or writing textbooks.

 - It can be possible to move between institutions, e.g., schools (which have sixth forms), colleges and community-based learning centres.

 You can become a further education (FE) teacher without a teaching qualification, although you'll probably be expected to study for one.
 Obtaining a relevant qualification will increase your chances of getting a job and of receiving further promotion.

 Individual institutions set their own requirements, and some may have their own in-house training programmes.